-If you’ve been longing to sit on a beach in Mexico with the sun shining, mariachi band playing and taco in hand, we can help with the taco part (and when you are ready to start traveling again, we can help with the Mexico part, too).
-Whether you have a bad case of wanderlust or are just having a craving, there’s almost nothing that making tacos can’t fix.
+If you’ve been longing to sit on a beach in Mexico with the sun shining, mariachi band playing and taco in hand, we can help get you one step closer: making tacos!
+(Our AAA travel advisors can help with the Mexico part.)

-Here in the Northeast, many of us are used to the Americanized version of the taco.
-Often packaged as a kit in the grocery store, it’s usually ground beef in a hard shell topped with chopped lettuce, diced tomato and a dollop of sour cream.
+Here in the Northeast, many of us are used to the Americanized, Tex-Mex version of the taco.
+Often packaged as a kit in the grocery store, it’s usually ground beef in a hard shell, topped with chopped lettuce, diced tomato and a dollop of sour cream.
 While it’s not a bad choice, it does stray from more authentic street tacos you might find in Mexico or California.

 Fresh, soft tortillas are the way to go.
 But steer clear of heating them up in a microwave.
 Simply lay your tortilla over your grill or the flame on your gas stove.
 Induction range?
 No problem.
 Heating the tortilla in a pan over medium heat for a couple minutes works just as well; watch your fingers and flip with a pair of tongs.